stefnotch/starboard-mathlive/README.md

 `js`: the search thingy is searching for js and suggests the Javascript cell type
 `Enter`: Inserts the Javascript cell

-todo: alternative smart superscript: typing a plus or minus should jump out of the superscript
-todo: mathlive should automatically place/make big brackets
-todo: mathlive highlighting behaviour?

 Bugger Starboard creator about relative plugin paths

 We can probably avoid shipping the KaTeX fonts (because starboard depends on KaTeX)